TL;DR

 A startling new analysis of public health trends and economic data for 2025 reveals a looming crisis for the UK's most productive generation.
-The synthesis of data from sources including the Office for National Statistics (ONS) and NHS Digital points towards a deeply concerning conclusion: more than one in three Britons aged between 30 and 55 are on a trajectory towards accelerated brain aging.
+The synthesis of data from sources including the Office for National Statistics (ONS) and NHS Digital points towards a deeply concerning conclusion: more than one in three Britons aged between 30 and 55 are on a trajectory towards accelerated brain ageing.

 This isn't about normal memory lapses.
 This is a silent epidemic of premature cognitive decline, driven by a perfect storm of modern lifestyle pressures, chronic stress, and underlying health conditions.
 The consequences are not just personal but profoundly economic.
 For high-achieving professionals, directors, and self-employed individuals, the potential fallout represents a lifetime burden exceeding £4.5 million, a staggering figure encompassing lost earnings, obliterated career progression, private medical expenses, and the immense cost of future care.